 According to the experts who study these sorts of things, if I’m like most women my resolution went out the window a few days ago.
-It’s not at the gym anymore, not on the bathroom scale, not in my cupboard next to the Hersey bars I’m supposed to save for summertime s’mores.
+It’s not at the gym anymore, not on the bathroom scale, not in my cupboard next to the Hershey bars I’m supposed to save for summertime s’mores.
 Phew…good thing I’m not like most women!
-My resolution never left because it was never here to begin with—not on New Year’s Day, anyway.
+My resolution never left because it was never here to begin with—not on New Year’s Day, anyways.
 I never made one.
 Or at least I never, as they say in the Bahamas, “put mouth on it.”

 Don’t get me wrong, I can still find plenty of room for improvement.
 And I do love the raw challenge of a brand new calendar just waiting for me to log my pounds lost, miles metered, or whatever weekly results are inching me toward a lofty goal.
 But I now believe in taking a quieter, slower approach.
 “Keep ’em guessin'” is my new motto.

 “Hmmm…what’s different about her?” folks may be wondering, if I’m lucky, this time of year.
 “Is she losing weight?
 Maybe she’s just trying a new hairstyle or she’s doing yoga again.”
 I maintain the suspense and keep on plugging away in stealth mode until sometime mid-year when, if I’m lucky, I can admit to some sort of victory.